What Is FedLoan?

 - Choose the “Financial Aid Review” and accept the terms and conditions when prompted.

-- Log in to your account with your FSA ID.
+- Log in to your account with your Federal Student Aid (FSA) ID.
 If you don’t already have an account, you can make one.

 - Review your information to find your loan servicer.